The latest expert opinions, articles, and guides for the Java professional.

 Regular Expressions in Java

-A regular expression, or regex, is a sequence of characters that specifies a pattern which can be searched for in a text.
+A Java regular expression, or Java regex, is a sequence of characters that specifies a pattern which can be searched for in a text.
 A regex defines a set of strings, usually united for a given purpose.
 Suppose you need a way to formalize and refer to all the strings that make up the format of an email address.
 Since there are a near infinite number of possible email addresses, it’d be hard to enumerate them all.
 However, as we know an email address has a specific structure, and we can encode that using the regex syntax.

-A regex processor translates a regular expression into an internal representation which can be executed and matched against the text being searched.
+A Java regex processor translates a regular expression into an internal representation which can be executed and matched against the text being searched.
 It will tell you whether a string is in the set of strings defined by a pattern or find a substring that belongs in that set.

 Useful Java Classes & Methods